cunnellp5/code-log/README.md

 * Playground

 > This is a large repository for loads of practice problems taken from several different resources.
-This is purely for my personal interest.
+This is for my personal interest.

+*** Contents:
 - codeWars
 - codefights
 - DailyProgrammer